Chimkins/ModernDoom-CC-Loader/README.txt

 !HOW TO USE!

-CONSOLE UNLOCKER MOD IS HIGHLY RECOMMENDED
+CONSOLE UNLOCKER MOD IS HIGHLY RECOMMENDED FOR DARK AGES

 Open "commands.json" (if not there make it or run the program to get a template file), and add your commands under the "commands" variable